EMPLOYMENT-BASED PERMANENT RESIDENCE

 There are different types of employment-based visas, each intended for a certain category of worker.
 The immigrant visa categories our office handles include the following:

-- EB-3 professionals, skilled workers and other workers
+- EB-3 professionals, skilled workers, and other workers.
+This category

 The H-1B visa holder may apply for lawful permanent residence via a family-based petition or a labor certification, if s/he qualifies.

 L-1 (Executive, Manager, or Specialized Knowledge) –L-1A and L-1B visas are utilized for temporary intracompany transferees who work in managerial positions or have specialized knowledge.
 L-1A and L-1B visas may be issued when an employer files a petition to obtain authorization for

 qualified employees to be allowed to work and live in the United States.

 - The L-1A visa is for intracompany transferees who work in managerial or executive

 positions in a company that is located outside the United States.
 To qualify, the

 individual must have worked for the entity abroad for 1 of the last 3 years in an

 executive, managerial or specialized knowledge capacity, and will be transferred to an

 office in the United States.